 - Download and install other malware on it.

 - Make sure that it remains on your computer undetected and active, even if you delete some of it’s files.

 - Update itself to remain hidden.

 Remove Driver.exe Miner Virus and Protect Your PC

 Q: How Do I Remove Driver.exe and How Do I Protect Myself In the Future?

 A: In order to remove the driver.exe miner, you should first stop the malicious processes of the malware by entering Windows Task Manager and stopping the malicious task by right-clicking on the driver.exe process and clicking on End Process or End Process tree.
 This results in the virus stopping to mine.
 After doing so, you may want to remove the malware preferably by following the automatic or manual removal instructions below, if you have removed malware manually and have the experience.
 Be advised that security experts strongly recommend to remove the driver.exe miner malware automatically by downloading an advanced anti-malware software, that aims to scan for and erase all malware from your system plus protect it against future infections as well.

 - Guide 1: How to Remove driver.exe malware from Windows.

-- Guide 2: Get rid of driver.exe malware from Mac OS X.
+- Guide 2: Get rid of driver.exe malware on Mac OS X.

-- Guide 3: Remove driver.exe malware from Google Chrome.
+- Guide 3: Remove driver.exe malware in Google Chrome.